This post may contain affiliate links. See our affiliate disclaimer here.

 8. Check under the unit for damage, rust, etc.

 On Franklin, we (mostly Heath, ahem) scraped our backend on so many sloped driveways that we busted the metal wheels designed to keep your back end from dragging.
 The wheels were nothing but semi-circles when we sold our RV.
-While not a deal-breaker for the buyer, be sure to take note of the undercarriage of the RV and how it’s been taken care of.
+While not a deal-breaker for the buyer, be sure to note the RV’s undercarriage and how it’s been taken care of.
 Look for rust, cracks, blatantly broken wheels, etc.

 9. Ask what animals have lived in the RV and for how long.

 Heath is very allergic to cats, so this is a must for us.
-You can usually pick up on this from smells, but it’s imperative to ask if you have allergies.
-I also always ask about smokers, since I’m allergic to smoke.
+You can usually pick up on this from smells, but asking if you have allergies is imperative.

 10. Ask for a test drive.

 Plus, see how you handle driving it.
-Does it feel much too big for you, or something you can adjust to?
+Does it feel too big for you, or can you adjust to it?
 If you plan on taking the rig to national parks with mountains, take it up a few hills and listen to the engine (specific to motorhomes).
-Does it get too hot or whine in protest?
+Does it get too hot, or whine in protest?

 Remember that the rig you test drive is likely empty and will be much heavier when it’s carrying all your belongings, family, and full water tanks.

 Listen (or have whoever looks at the rig with you listen) for things that are rattling and moving while the rig moves.
 This can be frustrating.
-I do know one couple who purchased a Thor and had an entire cabinet detach from the ceiling and crash to the ground while they were driving.
-So listening to these noises can be important!
+I know one couple who purchased a Thor and had an entire cabinet detach from the ceiling and crash to the ground while driving.
+Listening to these noises can be important to catch anything unsecured in the RV.

 11. Ask for an inspection.